JCC’s brand fonts are system fonts, and should be available on your computer. When writing on behalf of JCC, use the following typefaces:

 - Academic: Use lower case for informal reference (business and social sciences division) but capitalize for formal reference (Arts, Humanities, and Health Sciences).

-- Capitalize the formal name: Hultquist Library, Center for Continuing Education, Learning Center.
+- Capitalize the formal name: Hultquist Library, Learning Center.

 - alumni affairs office: Use lowercase for informal usage; capitalize formal name, Office of Alumni Affairs, only for official correspondence.

 Use a dollar sign followed by a numeral.
 Do not use .00 with dollar values.

 Examples: $250 (not $250.00), $12,300, $5.3 million (not $5,300,000).

 - The abbreviation e.g. means exempli gratia, or “for example.”
 It should be punctuated with periods and set off with commas.

 - Example: Representatives from various areas (e.g.,criminal justice, business, engineering) were among the conference participants.